Supreme Court of Justice (Austria): History

-Absolutist era
+Absolute monarchy

 Between shortly after 1300 and shortly before 1800, the Habsburgs had gradually transformed their empire from a personal union of numerous independent realms and territories into a highly centralized unitary state.
 Feudal structures had been replaced with rules-based bureaucracies, hereditary local potentates with professional civil servants.

 The consolidation and modernization of jurisprudence, on the other hand, had been allowed to lag.

 Civil and criminal procedure as well as the criminal code proper had made great strides forward during the reigns of Maria Theresa and Joseph II in the late 18th century, a period of rapid and profound reform.
 In the early 19th century, Emperor Francis II had revolutionized the civil code.
 In terms of its organizational structure, however, the Court system was still essentially medieval.

 Original jurisdiction over most civil and criminal matters resided with local princes (Landesfürsten) in some regions, with the estates of the realm (Landstände) in others, with petty landlords in parts of the countryside, and with proto-democratic municipal governments in certain cities.
 Clergy, aristocracy, transients, or members of guilds could be subject to claims of jurisdiction based not on locale or subject matter but purely on social class.

 There was no systematic separation of powers between judiciary and administration.
 The State as such mostly only exercised a limited amount of appellate jurisdiction.
 The Supreme Judicial Office (Oberste Justizstelle) in Vienna, created by Maria Theresa in 1749, functioned both as a token court of last appeal and as a rudimentary ministry of justice.

-Constitutional era
+Constitutional monarchy

 The Revolutions of 1848, whose goals included constitutional rule, equality before the law, and the abolition of outdated remnants of the feudal system, finally forced the Habsburgs to take drastic action.

 The first milestone was the Pillersdorf Constitution enacted by Emperor Ferdinand in April 1848.
 The constitution promised increased civil liberties, provided for a limited form of democratic participation in government, and stipulated that from now on all jurisprudence would be within the purview of the emperor, implicitly promising and end to Austria's jumbled mess of landlord, estate, and ecclesiastical courts.

 Another milestone was an edict issued on August 21 abolishing the Supreme Judicial Office and creating the Supreme Court of Cassation (Oberster Gerichts- und Kassationshof).

 When Ferdinand's concessions failed to appease the revolutionaries and Ferdinand was forced to abdicate, his successor, Emperor Franz Joseph, promulgated the March Constitution, elaborating on a number of the provisions of the Pillersdorf Constitution.

 In particular, the March Constitution confirmed that the judicial powers and responsibilities of landlords, cities, and ecclesiastical corporations were abolished.
 All disputes were to be settled by the State, in courts explicitly created by statutory law and according to procedure explicitly set forth in statutory law.
 The new constitution also expressly established judicial independence and the separation of powers of judiciary and executive.

 Subsequent legislation pursuant to the March Constitution created a system of general courts that also survived, with a few significant but narrow alterations, to this day.